leaflettuce/teradata_challenge/README.md

 ## Loading Data
 ```
 (1) Upload Hire Heroes supplied datasets into _/data/raw/_
+	|--> requires teradata challenge credentials to source data
+	|--> manually download all files from challenge dataset page
 	|--> save all csv's directly in this dir, no further pathing

 (2) RUN (data processing script here)